SongaZonga/tum_DAP_project/README.md

 ## Questions to tackle (from infineon readme, subpoint is how we plan to address the question):
 - From a methodological standpoint what time series forecasting options are available, what are advantages and disadvantages (forecasting new products – cold start, …)?
- - Different models e.g. ARIMA/LSTM....
+ - Different models e.g. ARIMA/LSTM/Random Forest
  - Different libraries statsmodels/Tensorflow/Darts/Sktime
  - Exogenous problems:
     - Cold Start - Find similar products with features similar to new product and predict based on that (maybe based on a certain match threshold etc.)